loco-can/loco-can-hardware/README.md

 | 5   | **GND**   |

-# LOCO-Motor
+# Loco-Motor
-With the LOCO-Motor module all types of power drivers can be acceesed via the CAN bus.
+With the Loco-Motor module all types of power drivers can be controlled via the CAN bus.
 The setup of the motor software can be adapted to a wide variety of motor control drivers.
 With the additional light and horn outputs a locomotive control can be set up with a control and a motor module.

-## V2.1a/V2.1b-s
+## V2.1a/V2.2
-The versions only differ in the pinout of the FDTI-interface.
+The versions mainly differ in the pinout of the FDTI-interface.

 ### Motor driver
 Plug: MATE-N-LOK 1-794617-0